 - Construct specific teaching guidelines and methods to meet the needs of each child with physical disabilities

-- Strengthen competences in SEND students inclusion in mainstream classrooms
+- Strengthen competencies in SEND students’ inclusion in mainstream classrooms

 - Create and adapt lesson plans which would equally engage all learners

-- Focus on and exploring various web 2.0 tools (Microsoft Tools, Google Tools and add-ons, interactive tools, formative assessment tools etc.) and apps that can be used in an inclusive classroom
+- Focus on and explore various web 2.0 tools (Microsoft Tools, Google Tools and add-ons, interactive tools, formative assessment tools etc.) and apps that can be used in an inclusive classroom

 - Discover useful open educational resources and ready-made materials